sunnyvale-academy/SNY.OSS.DCK.01.01.00/lab4/README.md

 >Allow PostgreSQL to accept connections from the Docker interface.

-Open /etc/postgresql/9.5/main/pg_hba.conf in a text editor and add the following line:
+`$ sudo vi /etc/postgresql/9.5/main/pg_hba.conf`

-`$ vi /etc/postgresql/9.5/main/pg_hba.conf`
+and add the following line:

 host    all             postgres        172.17.0.0/16           password